 Click Go to Staging Site to go to this version of your website.

-You can now test that your theme is working properly, without any changes affecting the original version of your site.
+You can now test that your theme is working properly without any changes affecting your site’s original version.

 We’ll discuss how to publish the changes next.

 How to Change WordPress Theme on a Live Site

 Now that you’ve successfully tested your new theme and ensured it works in a way that won’t break your site, you’re ready to make it live.

 To publish your new theme, the easiest way is to go to Appearance » Themes from the left-hand sidebar of your admin panel.
 Now hover your mouse cursor over your chosen theme, and click the Activate button.

 Now, if you head to your homepage, you’ll see your new WordPress theme in action.

 To publish your new theme from a staging environment, follow these steps.

 From your staging environment, go to Bluehost » Staging Site, and scroll a little way down the page.
 You’ll see 3 options for copying your test site over to your original, live site.